keijeizei/httpmemes/CONTRIBUTING.md

 2. **Add your image** to the `images/` directory
    - Replace the image with your new meme (e.g. `404.jpg`)
    - You can replace multiple images in one pull request
+   - Update the corresponding `.json` file with the meme info
 3. **Create a pull request** with:
    - A title with the status code(s) you're updating
    - Why you think it's appropriate for that status code